stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Using a different version of Prettier

-Simply install the desired version of Prettier (2.0 or higher, although the latest version is always recommended) in the root folder of your project.
-If you already have the project open in Nova, you'll need to reopen it after installing or updating Prettier for the extension to recognize and start using the new version.
+To use a specific version of Prettier (v2.0 or higher—though the latest version is recommended), simply install it in your project’s root directory.
+The extension will automatically detect and use it.

-You can also explicitly select an installation of Prettier (or [`prettier-eslint`](https://github.com/prettier/prettier-eslint)) by setting the `Prettier module` path in the extension or project settings.
+You can also explicitly specify an installation of Prettier (or [`prettier-eslint`](https://github.com/prettier/prettier-eslint)) by setting the `Prettier module` path in the extension or project settings.

+If Prettier+ does not automatically pick up the change, you can manually restart the service via `Extensions > Prettier+ > Restart Prettier Service` (**⌃⇧⌘R**).

 ## Using Prettier forks or prettier-eslint